#[derive(Params)] reference

 EnumParam<T> |

-selector | Click-to-cycle.
+dropdown | Click-to-open list.
 T is a #[derive(ParamEnum)] enum; range is inferred from the variant count. |

 MeterSlot |